BlueDragonX/go-settings/README.md

 - `KeyError`: The key was not found.
 - `TypeError`: Conversion to the requested type failed.

+There are two methods used to set values.
+They will replace any values at the provide key with the ones provided.
+Both objects and arrays are supported.
+These are:

+- `Set`: Set an object key to the provided value.
+- `Append`: Append a value to the array at the given key.

+Thee set methods may return a predefined error value to indicate failure.
+These are:

+- `ObjectError`: A child object has an invalid type.
+- `IndexError`: A key cannot be converted to an integer for a child array.
+- `RangeError`: The index is out of range for a child array.

 License
 -------
 Copyright (c) 2014 Ryan Bourgeois.
 Licensed under BSD-Modified.
 See the LICENSE